 What You Need to Know About Relocating Your Small Business to the US.

 Starting any business is exciting, but can be especially challenging if it is coupled with immigrating to the US.
-In addition to all of the normal considerations an entrepreneur would contemplate, including whether the business will be financially viable and any regulatory barriers, anyone hoping to bring their business to the US faces multiple choices and obstacles.
+In addition to all of the normal considerations an entrepreneur would contemplate, including whether the business will be financially viable and any regulatory barriers, any business owner hoping to bring their business to the US faces multiple choices and obstacles.

 If you have decided that there is a business opportunity in the US that you want to set up, you have a few options.
 If you wish to relocate your small business to the US, you will need to determine your path to gaining a work visa and permission to reside in the US.